iMissile/Self.Writing/Analysts/R_tools_and_links.md

 	- Datashape: A data description language
 	- DyND: A C++ library for dynamic, multidimensional arrays
 	- Odo: Data migration between different storage systems
+- [Scipy Lecture Notes
+One document to learn numerics, science, and data with Python](http://www.scipy-lectures.org/)

 # Julia
 - [Julia](http://julialang.org/) is a high-level, high-performance dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments.
 It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.